datahealer/lambda-terraform-s3-redshift/README.md

 # Python, Pandas, Lambda, Terraform, S3, Parquet, Redshift

 This example demonstrates creating a Lambda function in Python language and deploy it using Terraform.
-The example also demonstrates the use of Pandas, S3, Parquet & Redshift.
+For examples of Pandas, S3, Parquet & Redshift.
+See: https://github.com/datahealer/jupyter-s3-parquet-redshift
 <table>
   <tr>
     <td>